 Access: The only access to Orpheus is via a 30-min picturesque helicopter flight from Townsville.

 Activities: There are a myriad of things to keep you entertained from sailing, kayaking, paddle boarding, snorkelling, fishing, dinghy tours to private islands, private charters to the Barrier Reef for fishing and snorkelling or scenic helicopter flights to view the breathtaking Great Barrier Reef from above.

-Dining: With a hatted restaurant, the resort is all-inclusive resort offering three gourmet meals prepared daily.
+Dining: With a hatted restaurant, the resort is an all-inclusive resort offering three gourmet meals prepared daily.
 Dining is paramount on Orpheus Island, upon arrival guests meet with the Executive Chef to discuss their taste preferences and dietary requirements.